man and horse hug

 What if you didn’t complete?
 Go to the meeting anyway.
 Every experienced endurance rider has been pulled at some point.
 As long as you did your best to prioritize your horse’s safety, nobody (at least, nobody whose opinion matters) will think poorly of you.

 Ask and you shall receive!
-Introducing The Quick-Reference Guide
+Meet The Quick-Reference Guide

 Many of you reached out to me about getting the content in this series in a consolidated format for easy reference beyond the reach of wi-fi or cell service.
 Wish granted!